-In 2014, a capital project is planned to replace the Indian Hill water tank and rehabilitate the Newtown tank.
-These improvements are funded entirely by EPA drinking water grants and will provide secure storage of treated water in compliance with federal regulations.
+In 2014, a capital project is planned to replace the Indian Hill water tank.
+These improvements are funded by EPA drinking water grants and will provide secure storage of treated water in compliance with federal regulations.
 In addition other projects are planned to protect aging infrastructure and provide treated water to areas not currently served.